TAHITI TRAVEL GUIDE

 All banks levy a stiff commission on foreign currency transactions but traveler's checks attract a rate of exchange about 1.5% higher than cash.
 An alternative are the ATM machines which give a rate slightly better than traveler's checks.
 Ask your own bank what fees you'll be charged to use ATMs abroad.
 There have been software problems with the ATMs on Tahiti and it's unwise to be dependent on them.

-Aircalin, Air France, Air New Zealand, Air Tahiti Nui, Hawaiian Airlines, Lan Chile Airlines, and Qantas Airways all have flights to Tahiti.
+Aircalin, Air France, Air New Zealand, Air Tahiti Nui, Hawaiian Airlines, and Lan Chile Airlines all have flights to Tahiti.
 For more information on these, visit our airlines page.
 The airport tax is included in your plane ticket.